7 Reasons Why Digital Marketing Fails

 How well you manage the digital transformation in your industry and company will determine if your company thrives or not.

-The ultimate success and future of a company belongs to those companies that have executives and leaders who have at least a basic digital knowledge and skill set.
+The ultimate success and future of a company belong to those companies that have executives and leaders who have at least a basic digital knowledge and skill set.

 Up to 59% of employees believe their leadership is NOT digital-savvy.